Harris and Trump seek Arab American votes in Michigan in effort to shore up battleground states

 “We’re going to treat every cohort like they’re a swing voter,” he said.
 “We’re going to fight for every vote.”

+At the campaign office, Trump said he was also getting support from unions and that the head of the United Auto Workers — who has endorsed Harris — doesn’t have a clue.

+“I’ve saved Michigan,” he said, telling the crowds he would bring back more manufacturing.
+“We’ll end up having those plants built over here instead of in other countries.”

-Harris, in comments following the killing of Hamas leader Yahya Sinwar, one of the architects of the Oct.
-7 attack, said Friday that his death provided an opportunity to stop the bloodshed in Gaza.
+Trump also said that Hamas leader Yahya Sinwar, one of the architects of the Oct.
+7 attack, who was killed by Israelis, “was not a good person.”

-“My message remains, first of all, we have got to end this war," she said Friday.
-"And I think what has happened now, with the killing of Sinwar, creates an opportunity for us to end this war and bring the hostages home.”
+"That’s my reaction.
+That’s sometimes what happens,” he said at the airport in Detroit.

+Trump also said he would be speaking to Israeli Prime Minister Benjamin Netanyahu.
+He said President Joe Biden "is trying to hold him back ... he probably should be doing the opposite, actually,” he said.

+On Friday, 52 Lebanese Americans endorsed Harris and her running mate, Minnesota Gov. Tim Walz, saying in a letter that they “know that the voice of our community will be heard” under their leadership.

+The letter reiterates calls for a cease-fire, and it cites a recent decision by the Department of Homeland Security to extend temporary legal status to Lebanese citizens in the U.S. Such status is made available to people from certain countries marred by war, turmoil or natural disasters.

-But the Democrat has been greeted by demonstrators protesting U.S. support of Israel in the conflict.
+But Harris has also faced demonstrators protesting U.S. support of Israel in the conflict.
 During a closed-door meeting Thursday with students at the University of Wisconsin-Milwaukee, she was confronted by one, based on a video posted by a pro-Palestinian student group on social media.

 According to the video, as Harris was telling students she was invested in them, a protester interrupted her saying, “And in genocide, right?
 Billions of dollars in genocide?”